hollyz1jderveld/hollyz1jderveld.github.io/index.md

 **Find previous academic endeavours on the [archive](https://hollyz1jderveld.github.io/blog/contents) under anything called 'academic endeavours archive'.**

+### Currently in creativity
+I'm currently finding a lot of joy with making time for creating and art.
+I'm finding a lot of fulfilment with felt and thread, knitting (of course), and I'm also trying lino printing!

 [are.na](https://www.are.na/holly-zijderveld/channels) / [bsky](https://bsky.app/profile/hollyzijderveld.bsky.social/) / [mastodon, through social.lol](https://social.lol/@holly)

 You can email me @ holly[at]omg[dot]lol.
 If you want to contact me this is the best way to do so!